 Biocides which are likely to be mixed up with food, beverages or animal feed must be packaged so as to reduce the risk of such errors to a minimum.
 If these products are accessible to the general public, they should contain components intended to prevent ingestion (such as bittering agents) and, specifically, they should not be attractive to children!
 The person responsible for placing a biocide on the Belgian market must ensure that the labelling does not mislead the consumer regarding the risk to human health, animal health or the environment.
 It should also not be misleading regarding its efficacy.

 Biocides must be supplied intact in their original packaging, and must not be fractionated.
 It is prohibited to modify the original packaging or the label.

 The label must include, in a legible and indelible manner:

 - The name of the biocide;

-- The contact details (name and address) of the holder of the authorisation;
+- The contact details (name and address) of the authorisation holder;

 - The identification of every active substance and its concentration in metric units (for example: Permethrin, 2.2 g/l);

-- The authorisation, notification or registration number (XXXXB or BE20XX-XXXX or NOTIFXXX or XX//IP or BE-REG-XXXXX) = authorised in Belgium;
+- The registration number (BE-REG-XXXXX) = authorised in Belgium;

 - The user categories (general public, professionals) to which the biocide is limited;